-The Operating Company intends to be treated as a partnership for federal income tax purposes for as long as it has at least two members.
-As a result, the Operating Company will itself not be subject to federal income tax.
-Rather, each of the Operating Company's unit holders, including NMFC, will be required to take into account, for federal income tax purposes, its allocable share of the Operating Company's items of income, gain, loss, deduction and credit.
+The Operating Company was treated as a partnership for federal income tax purposes for as long as it had at least two members.
+As a result, the Operating Company was itself not subject to federal income tax.
+Rather, each of the Operating Company's unit holders, including NMFC, was required to take into account, for federal income tax purposes, its allocable share of the Operating Company's items of income, gain, loss, deduction and credit.
+With the completion of the underwritten secondary public offering on February 3, 2014, the Operating Company's existence as a partnership for U.S. federal income tax purposes terminated and the Operating Company became an entity that is disregarded as a separate entity from its owner for U.S. federal tax purposes.
 NMF SLF is treated as a disregarded entity for federal income tax purposes.
-As a result, NMF SLF will itself not be subject to federal income tax and, for federal income tax purposes, the Operating Company will take into account all of NMF SLF's assets and items of income, gain, loss, deduction and credit.
-See "Material Federal Income Tax Considerations" in the accompanying prospectus.
+As a result, both the Operating Company and NMF SLF will themselves not be subject to federal income tax and, for federal income tax purposes, NMFC will take into account all of the Operating Company and NMF SLF's assets and items of income, gain, loss, deduction and credit.
+See "Prospectus Supplement Summary - Additional Material Federal Income Tax Considerations" in this prospectus supplement and "Material Federal Income Tax Considerations" in the accompanying prospectus.